johnchen383/graph_algorithms/README.md

 # GraphAlgorithms
-Implementation of common graph traversals/algorithms in Java
+Implementation of common graph traversals/algorithms in Java.
+To soldify understanding of concepts taught in class.

 The following have been covered.